Scientific Name: Cryptobranchus alleganiensis alleganiensis

 Learn More About Our Work

 Watch: Hellbender Research in Virginia (2015).
-This research partnership with Virginia Tech was partially funded by DGIF through a State Wildlife Grant.
+This research partnership with Virginia Tech was partially funded by DWR through a State Wildlife Grant.

 How You Can Help

-- Donate to DGIF’s Non-game Fund to support research and conservation of Virginia’s Species of Greatest Conservation Need, like the Eastern Hellbender, as well as conservation education and wildlife viewing recreation.
+- Donate to DWR’s Non-game Fund to support research and conservation of Virginia’s Species of Greatest Conservation Need, like the Eastern Hellbender, as well as conservation education and wildlife viewing recreation.

 - If you are fishing and accidentally catch a hellbender, release the animal back into the water by first cutting the fishing line as close to its mouth as possible or remove the hook with a pair of pliers.